-To comply with the South Carolina REACH Act, all undergraduate students who enter the university during summer 2021 or afterward must pass one course that has been approved as meeting the South Carolina REACH Act requirement.
-Successful completion of coursework in compliance with the REACH Act is required for graduation.
+The South Carolina REACH Act applies to all new first year undergraduate students who enter the University during summer 2021 or afterward and to all new transfer undergraduate students who enter the University spring 2022 or afterward (unless they enrolled at any higher education institution as a degree seeking undergraduate student prior to fall 2021).
+Successful completion of coursework in compliance with the South Carolina REACH Act is required for graduation.